-State Bank of India is the largest public sector Indian bank that is known to every resident Indian and NRI (Non-Resident Indian).
-The bank provides a wide range of products and services, including NRI banking, through its wide network of branches in India and overseas.
-An NRE savings account is a type of rupee-denominated SBI NRI account that allows Indians living abroad to deposit, manage and remit their foreign income.
+An NRE savings account is a type of rupee-denominated NRI account that allows Indians living abroad to deposit, manage and remit their foreign income.
 NRIs and PIOs can open SBI NRE accounts for their transactional needs in India.
 They can apply for SBI NRE account opening online from the country of their residence or visit a branch of the bank in India or abroad.

-- SBI NRE account can be opened to remit your overseas earnings to India and convert it into Indian rupee (INR).
+- You can open this account to remit your overseas earnings to India and convert it into Indian rupee (INR).

 - Account can be opened either individually or jointly with other NRIs/ PIOs/ OCIs and close relatives on a ‘former or survivor’ basis.

-- SBI NRE accounts can be opened with zero balance.
+- SBI NRE savings accounts can be opened with zero balance.

 - However, customers need to maintain the required SBI NRI account minimum balance of Rs.
 1 lakh for metro/ urban areas and Rs.
 50,000 for semi-urban and rural areas, to avoid the charges for non-maintenance of minimum average balance.